clambro/black-hole-thesis/docs/description.md

   *Figure 2: A comparison of the grid points for levels 1, 2, and 3.
 The even numbered points from one level are exactly the points of the previous level.*
 </div>

 As you can see in the figure above, taking every other point from discretization $\ell$ gives the points from discretization $\ell - 1$.
 We can therefore compare our approximations at the same radial points across levels by looking at a subset of the points.
-This will enable us to do our error analysis later on.
+This will enable us to do our error analysis across levels later on.

-Now that we have our grid, our continuous physical functions just become vectors of length $2^\ell + 1$, valued by the respective function's value at those grid points.
-Derivatives of our vectors are calculated via the [finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference).
+Now that we have our grid, our continuous physical functions just become vectors of length $2^\ell + 1$ determined by the respective function's value at those grid points.
+Derivatives of our vectors are calculated via the [finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference), the derivation of which is beyond the scope of this discussion.
 This is all we need to set up our initial conditions.
 Now we need to evolve the system in time.

 ### Timestepping

 To move our simulation forward in time, we will use [a common integration technique called RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods).
-The details of this technique are beyond the scope of this discussion, but in essence what we are doing is taking a very tiny step $\Delta t$ forward in time, re-evaluating our equations, taking another step, re-evaluating, etc. If our spatial grid size is $\Delta x = 2^{-l}$, then we require $\Delta t < \Delta x$ for the whole system to remain stable.
-In our case, we can get away with $\Delta t = 0.95 \Delta x$ most of the time, but we drop the simulation speed by a factor of four very close to black hole formation to improve stability there.
+The details of this technique are also beyond the scope of this discussion, but in essence what we are doing is taking a very tiny step $\Delta t$ forward in time, re-evaluating our equations, taking another step, re-evaluating, etc. If our spatial grid size is $\Delta x = 2^{-l}$, then we require $\Delta t < \Delta x$ for the whole system to remain stable.
+In our case, we can get away with $\Delta t = 0.95 \Delta x$ most of the time, but we drop the simulation speed by a factor of four very close to black hole formation to improve stability.

 Technical aside: If you're curious about how this timestepping interacts with gravitational time dilation, the answer is in our lapse function $N$.
 There is a degree of freedom in the scale of $N$, corresponding to our ability to choose a reference frame.
 By defining $N(1) = 1$, we make it so that our measured time $t$ is the proper time at $r=1$.

 ### Time Complexity, Error, and Choosing $\ell$

 We have everything we need to build our simulation.
 All we need to do now is pick the level of discretization that we will work at.
 All of our differentiation and integration operators operate at fourth order accuracy.
-What this means is that if you double the fidelity of your approximation (i.e. increase $\ell$ by 1), your error will go down by a factor of $2^4=16$.
-This order of accuracy is considered table stakes for most scientific computing applications.
-You wouldn't want your simulation to be any less accurate than that if you were going to publish it.
+What this means is that if we double the fidelity of our approximation (i.e. increase $\ell$ by 1), our error will go down by a factor of $2^4=16$.
+This order of accuracy is considered a baseline for most scientific computing applications.
+We wouldn't want to publish anything that was less than fourth order accurate.

 Practically speaking, what this means is that around $\ell=14$ (around 8000 grid points) we reach the limits of floating point precision in our error analysis.
-Going higher than that may seem unnecessary at first glance, but it can still be useful for resolving high frequency limiting behaviour very near the critical points.
+Going higher than that may seem unnecessary, but it can still be useful for resolving high frequency limiting behaviour very near the critical points.
 Research papers in this field operate closer to $\ell=17$ (around 64,000 points).

 There are two issues with increasing $\ell$ too much, however.
 The first issue is simply time.
 Increasing $\ell$ doubles the number gridpoints, and thus the number of computations we have to do per timestep, and since $\Delta t \sim \Delta x$, it also doubles the number of timesteps.
 This makes the whole algorithm $\mathcal{O}(4^\ell)$, which is pretty nasty.

-The other issue is the floating point issue we mentioned above.
+The other issue is the floating point errors that we mentioned above.
 Once your simulation error drops far enough that floating point errors become the dominant error mode in your calculation, you end up with a lot of non-physical high frequency noise arising.
 This can build over time and destabilize your simulation.
-The solution to this in the code is an artifical dissipation term, which operates at the noise level (at 5th order, below our signal), and acts as a low-pass filter, eliminating the high frequency noise.
+The solution to this in the code is an artifical dissipation term, which operates at the noise level (at 5th order, below our signal), and acts as a low-pass filter, eliminating the high frequency noise without altering the physical model.
+This is standard practice in such simulations; the simulation will not converge without it.

 In the results shown below, I used $\ell=15$ (around 16,000 grid points).
 This was about as high as I could go while still being able to collect all the data in a single day.
-Part of me wanted to go higher, but this is already 4x more accurate than my actual undergrad thesis results were, and I didn't want to spend two weeks collecting data.
+Part of me wanted to go higher, but this is already 4x more accurate than my actual thesis results were, and I didn't want to spend two weeks collecting data.

 ## Results

 ### The Main Results

 We have everything we need now, so let's visualize a few simulations.
-This first one is at amplitude $\epsilon=35$ and collapses immediately into a black hole (the sharp ring at the end of the video is the horizon).
+This first one is at amplitude $\epsilon=35$, and it collapses immediately into a black hole (the sharp ring at the end of the video is the horizon).

 https://github.com/user-attachments/assets/2e2b00d9-4553-428c-b7d1-1d953cc10d7e